haikuports/haikuports/media-video/handbrake/state.md

 current moment is using the command line tool HandBrakeCLI.

 ## HaikuBrake

+### Background / Upstreaming
+Between 2014-2016 kallisti5 attempted to upstream some of his changes to Handbrake to support Haiku (basic build stuff), but the lead developers on Handbrake were pretty hostle at the time to any kind of Haiku patches being accepted upstream.

+HaikuBrake was forked to try and make a "Haiku friendly" version of Handbrake, but after some deep-diving in the code, I kind of gave up.
+The whole project is a tangled mess of old vendored libraries glued together with a pretty frontend.

 ### Versioning
 There has been an attempt to bring the BeOS GUI back to Haiku. @kallisti5's [HaikuBrake](https://github.com/kallisti5/HaikuBrake) is based on a commit with